 Admission to candidacy will be granted when the student has satisfactorily passed a written Qualifying Exam intended to measure fundamental ability in the three Core Areas of Study: fluids and propulsion; dynamics and control; materials and structures.
-The Qualifying Exam is given in January and if required a Retake Qualifying Exam is given in February.
-For students who enter the program with a bachelor's degree, the exam must be taken after three semesters if they began their studies in the fall, and after two semesters if they began in the spring.
-For students who enter the program with a master's degree, the exam must be taken after one semester if they began in the fall, and after two semesters if they began in the spring.
-Students in the M.S. program who plan to apply for fall admission to the Ph.D. program are strongly advised to take the candidacy exam in January before that fall.
-The Qualifying Exam is graded using a Pass/Fail system with Pass/Fail grading in each of the three Core Areas.
-A student must earn a Pass in all three Core Areas in order to earn a Pass in the Qualifying Exam.
-A student may attempt the Retake Qualifying Exam in February for the Core Areas failed during the Qualifying Exam given in January.
-If a student fails to earn a Pass in all three Core Areas of the Qualifying Exam and the Retake Qualifying Exam, he/she must withdraw from the

-Ph.D. program by the end of D term of the year of the Exam.
+The Qualifying Exam is given in the first week of D term and, if required, a Retake Qualifying Exam is given in the middle of D Term.
+For fulltime students who enter the program in the fall the exam must be taken after three terms and after five terms if they began in the spring.
+The Qualifying Exam is graded using a Pass/Fail system with Pass/Fail grading in each of the three Core Areas of Study.
+A student must earn a Pass in all three Core Areas of Study in order to earn a Pass in the Qualifying Exam.
+A student may attempt the Retake Qualifying Exam for the Core Areas of Study failed during the Qualifying Exam.
+If a student fails to earn a Pass in all three Core Areas of Study of the Qualifying Exam and the Retake Qualifying Exam, he/she must withdraw from the Ph.D. program by end of D term of the year of the Exam.
 The details of the examination procedure can be obtained from the Aerospace Engineering Office.